 The Earth’s complex, inter-linked climate systems are influenced by the sun, complex changes in the ocean, wind, atmosphere, land use changes, air pressure changes, convection, even the rotation of the Earth.
 As changes to these factors take place, so do changes in Earth’s climate systems.
 Climate change is bringing extreme events, such as flood and drought, which are becoming more common and intense.

 Every few years, the Intergovernmental Panel on Climate Change (IPCC) produces a synthesis of the climate science.
-The IPCC Fifth Assessment Report (AR5) Summary was released on 27 September 2013 – read more here.
+The IPCC Fifth Assessment Report (AR5) Summary was released on 27 September 2013 (AR6 is due out in 2022).
 AR5 noted that scientists are 95% certain that humans are the main cause of changes currently underway in the Earth’s climate systems.

 The concept of climate change has gained public attention in recent decades but researchers have been investigating the chemical and physical science behind it for over 100 hundred years.
 This timeline from the Skeptical Science website provides some key milestones in the development of the science about climate change, the greenhouse effect and global warming.

-For more about how the history of climate science unfolded and was discredited through the media, read Merchants of Doubt, by Naomi Oreskes and Erik M. Conway.
+For more about how the history of climate science unfolded and was discredited through the media, read Merchants of Doubt, by Naomi Oreskes and Erik M. Conway – now a film (see below).

 Weather and climate change

-For people in the northern hemisphere, ever wondered why it’s so cold in some areas?
+For example, people in the northern hemisphere sometimes wonder why it’s so cold in some areas.
 This 6 minute film explains the role of the polar votex / jet stream in weather variability – published by Yale Climate Forum in January 2014.

 The United States Environmental Protection Agency has produced a thorough explanation of the causes of climate change.